alexpasmantier/grip-grab/README.md

    15.92 ± 1.54 times faster than ggrep -r 'in<[[:alnum:]], W>'
 ```

+**Plaintext searches**
+These typically take <5ms on the tokio repository which is too low to benchmark with a tool like hyperfine.

 ### The `neovim` codebase (approx. 1.3 milion lines)
 https://github.com/neovim/neovim